 20 Books of Summer 2019: Book 5

-I read Wuthering Heights when I was younger, the last time was probably in high school.
-One scene burned itself into my memory: The moment a grieving Heathcliff calls out to the ghost of his beloved Catherine:
+The last time I read Wuthering Heights was probably in high school.
+One scene burned itself into my memory: The moment a grieving Heathcliff calls to the ghost of his beloved Catherine:

 He got on to the bed, and wrenched open the lattice, bursting, as he pulled at it, into an uncontrollable passion of tears.
 “Come in! come in!” he sobbed.
 “Cathy, do come.
 Oh, do—once more!
 Oh! my heart’s darling! hear me this time, Catherine, at last!”
 The spectre showed a spectre’s ordinary caprice: it gave no sign of being, but the snow and wind whirled wildly through, even reaching my station, and blowing out the light.
 (19)

 The book begins with Mr. Lockwood traveling to Wuthering Heights to meet his new landlord, Heathcliff.
-Lockwood pushes in where he’s clearly not wanted and invites himself to stay the night on account of a storm.
-He overexerts himself traveling back through snow the next day and needs time to recover.
-While recuperating, his housekeeper, Nelly, tells him about the families who lived in his current home, Thrushcross Grange, and at the nearby Wuthering Heights.
-Framing devices are always a little cumbersome, but Nelly’s a wonderful narrator.
+He takes ill after returning home in poor weather and recuperates while his housekeeper, Nelly, tells him about the families who lived in his current home, Thrushcross Grange, and at the nearby Wuthering Heights.
+Framing devices are always cumbersome, but Nelly’s a wonderful narrator.
 She’s well-acquainted with all persons in her story and has an eye for detail and hidden motives.

 When I read this book in high school, I thought the chief conflict was caused by Cathy’s marriage: If she had waited for Heathcliff (even though she didn’t know if/when he’d be back) or if he’d admitted his intentions (even though he’s too proud), then they could have been together and things would have been fine.
 But now?
 It’s clear that there would have been conflict whether Cathy and Heathcliff were together or not.
 They share a selfish, petty, and vindictive nature that makes collateral damage inevitable.
 Though if they’d been together, at least they would have primarily tormented each other.